 • At restaurants, consider tipping at least 18%.

-• For ridesharing services like Uber or Lyft, tip 3-5% of the fair and up.
+• For ridesharing services like Uber or Lyft, tip 3-5% of the fare and up.

 • Tip 5-20% at spas and salons, depending on the quality of the service.